 - Continuity Nod: A picture of her can be seen in Andy's house in The Stinger of Curse of Chucky.

 - Damsel in Distress: Held hostage by Chucky in the climax of the third film.

 - Official Couple: With Andy in Child's Play 3.
-That Andy keeps a photo of her in his house possibly indicates that they end up together for good.
+That Andy keeps a photo of her in his house possibly indicates that they ended up together for some period of time.

 - Only Sane Woman: She shares this with Andy in the third film.

 - Theme Naming: With Karen and Kyle as the female leads with "K" names who're close to Andy in the first three movies.